Digits-Partners/Articles/README.md

    - Y^<sup>\<t\></sup> = g<sub>2</sub>(W<sub>ay</sub>a<sup>\<t\></sup> + b<sub>y</sub>);
    - The g<sub>1</sub> and g<sub>2</sub> may differ from each other.
 Generally we use functions such as tanh, ReLU and sigmoid.

 - The parameters   W<sub>aa</sub>,  W<sub>ax</sub>, W<sub>ay</sub>, b<sub>a</sub>, b<sub>y</sub> are learnt through an optimizer such as gradient descent or equivalent, that minimizes the logistic loss function L(Y^,Y) stated bellow.
 This is an iterative process where the parameters are updated using the partial derivatives of L with respect to each parameter.
-The partial derivatives are obtained by runing a backward propagation procedure on your RNN.
+The partial derivatives are obtained by runing a backward propagation procedure to train your RNN.

    - L(Y^,Y) = - Sum<sub>t=1</sub><sup>T<sub>y</sub></sup>(Y<sup>\<t\></sup>log(Y^<sup>\<t\></sup>) + (1-Y<sup>\<t\></sup>)log(1-Y^<sup>\<t\></sup>))